aidscooler/potatoh5games/README.md

 **Add a standard H5 games**
 1、put the H5 game's build package into public folder
-there are two kind at present(Casual,Brain),if your game need players to use their brain then put the it into the "public/brain" folder
+there are two kind at present(Casual,Brain),if your game need players to use their brain then put it into the "public/brain" folder
 such as "public/brain/wordle".Make sure the game folder has a index.html.
 2、Config the game's navigation
 This project's default language is zh-CH and en-US is avaliable.